 Patient & Public Engagement Lead

-Patricia is a Research Assistant with Dr. Kathryn Sibley in the Knowledge Translation platform at the George and Fay Yee Centre for Healthcare Innovation.
-She completed her BSc with Honours in Biochemistry at the University of Winnipeg, and her MSc in Physiology and Pathophysiology through the University of Manitoba at the St. Boniface Hospital Research Centre.
-Patricia has authored and co-authored numerous reviews and basic research articles addressing cardiovascular disease.
-She is a strong advocate for the ethical implementation of knowledge translation in the basic sciences and the advancement of knowledge translation sciences.
+Patricia is a Knowledge Broker and Research Coordinator in the Knowledge Translation platform at the George and Fay Yee Centre for Healthcare Innovation.
+Her expertise includes a BSc (Biochemistry, University of Winnipeg) and MSc (Physiology & Pathophysiology, University of Manitoba), student leadership roles, and a number of peer-reviewed articles in molecular biology and cardiology.
+She is a strong advocate for the ethical implementation of knowledge translation in the basic sciences, and the advancement of the field of knowledge translation study.

 Ogai Sherzoi is a Knowledge Broker at the George and Fay Yee Centre for Healthcare Innovation (CHI).
 She is also the CHAC grant project coordinator— for the mental health promotion of refugees and newcomers.
 Additionally, Ogai is a practicing Therapist providing counselling services to children and youth; and works at Addictions Foundation of Manitoba in youth treatment programming.
 Ogai holds a Master of Social Work from the University of Manitoba, including a Child and Youth Care Diploma, Human Ecology in Family Social Sciences, and a Bachelor of Social Work (BSW).
 She is also a registered social worker (RSW) through the MB College of Social Workers.
 As part of her graduate research, Ogai conducted a photovoice project with Canadian immigrants and refugees.
 This project shed light on the barriers faced by persons in these communities when it comes to accessing mental health services.